Imoptimal/wp-how-to-get-data/README.md

 - Run node.js (puppeteer scripts) to get the topics data, and YouTube items for both categories:
     - To get topics data use the command 'npm run topics'
     - To get YouTube items for each category use the command 'npm run youtube' (In the file get-youtube-data-node.js change manually variable searchQueriesFile accordingly)
+    - To create json files (wordpress-topics.json and wordpress-plugins.json) for search functionality use the command 'npm run search'.

-- Upload those items to the WP How to website.
+- Upload those files (search files and individual api files) to the WP How to website.